Open-Materials-DB-data/template/README.md

 1. Go to this repo: https://github.com/Open-Materials-DB-data/template
 2. Click the top right button 'Use this template' and pick 'Create a new repository'
 3. Change 'Owner' to `Open-Materials-DB-data` and name the repository after your project.
-P Preferably use only lower case letters, no spaces.
+   Preferably use only lower case letters, no spaces.
    This is will be part of the URL for your web page.
 4. Change the repository to be 'Public'.